South Florida crews work to restore power after hurricanes Milton and Helene

 That was down from more than 3 million after Milton made landfall on Wednesday.

 Thank you for your hard work!
-If you know a South Florida lineman or first responder working to help our neighbors on the west coast, let us know in the comments so we call all thank them.
+If you know a South Florida lineman or first responder working to help our neighbors on the west coast, let us know in the comments so we can all thank them.

 For information about how to help the victims of the storms, click on this link.